MilosRasic98/OpenCardiographySignalMeasuringDevice/README.md

 ## Testing Process

 The testing was done by comparing the results to a commercially available device.
 For this, the Wellue BP2 was used since it gives the Mean Arterial Pressure (MAP) measurement, besides the Systolic (SYS), Diastolic (DIA), and heart rate (HR) measurements.
 The person is supposed to first sit on a chair for at least 5 minutes with legs on the floor.
 After that, the initial measurement with the commercial device should be conducted.
 When that is complete, there should be at least a minute between consecutive measurements.
-For properly measuring the signals, follow the picture below.
+To properly measure the signals, follow the picture below.

 ![ElectrodePlacement](https://github.com/user-attachments/assets/70e31256-a3b0-45ab-a292-b72a4421442c)